joshuamgrosser/joshuamgrosser/README.md

 - 👋 Hi, I’m @joshuamgrosser, a software engineer in the Atlanta metro area!
-- 👀 I’m also interested in tabletop roleplaying games (TTRPGs), hiking, and mountain biking.
+- 👀 Tabletop roleplaying games (TTRPGs), hiking with my family, and mountain biking are my favorite activities outside of work.
-- 🌱 I’m currently automating infrastructure and application deployments using CircleCI, Terraform Cloud, and Google Cloud Platform.
+- 🌱 I’m currently working for Intuit Mailchimp on the Partnerships team.
-- 💞️ I’m looking to network with other industry professionals in the Atlanta metro area.
+- 💞️ I'm always looking to network with other industry professionals in the Atlanta metro area.

 <!---
 joshuamgrosser/joshuamgrosser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.